-This section shows the solution section of UNC0674 (V14 7th September 2020) and the regime that will be in situ for the UNC and IGT UNC if the two modifications are implemented.
+This section shows the solution section of UNC0674 (published 29 December 2020V14.7th September 2020) and the regime that will be in situ for the UNC and IGT UNC if the two modifications are implemented.

-Tracked changes if visible show the differences between of this Appendix in version 2 of the modification against the solution section of version 1 of the modification and is reflective of the development and revised versions of UNC0674.
+Tracked changes, if visible, show the revisions made to differences between of this Appendix in version 32 of the IGT UNC modification to reflect amendments made to the solution for UNC 0674 as highlighted above. as highlighted above. against the solution section of version 1 of the modification and is reflective of the development and revised versions of UNC0674.